MutualDEX/bigswap-org/src/pages/docs/v2/02-core-concepts/04-oracles.md

 Price oracles are a crucial to the viability and security of DeFi protocols.
 Oracle designs between different projects have been implemented on an ad hoc basis, with varying degrees of decentralization and security.
 Because of this, the ecosystem has witnessed numerous high-profile hacks where the oracle implementation is the main attack vector.

-Some of these vulnerabilities have been discussed [here](https://samczsun.com/taking-undercollateralized-loans-for-fun-and-for-profit/).
-A lack of a robust price oracle has held back both the adoption of DeFi and made it difficult and costly for new entrants to launch new derivative products.

 Enter Bigswap V2.
-As liquidity and trade volume on the protocol continue to grow, Uniswap's on-chain trade history is becoming an evermore valuable, accurate, and robust source of price information.
-This insight has been formalized into the Price Oracle mechanism in Uniswap V2.
+As liquidity and trade volume on the protocol continue to grow, Bigswap's on-chain trade history is becoming an evermore valuable, accurate, and robust source of price information.
+This insight has been formalized into the Price Oracle mechanism in Bigswap V2.

 # Why Oracles?